 Clean It Up – teams get their arms around what they have and where they have it

-The multiplier factor of the Pad It approach can send an organizations operational budget up exponentially.
+The multiplier factor of the Pad It approach can send an organization’s operational budget up exponentially.
 This is never a good plan for the overall bottom line – and it tends to make your finance people very twitchy.

 For example, if you have laptops that you have in a pool for special use, you first need to locate all of them (by inventory, by network access, etc.).
 Once located, you want to make sure that you have accurate information on each (serial numbers, software licenses/versions, condition, etc.).
-And finally, you want to make sure that you have a process in place on how to check-out/check-in equipment so you know where they are when they are needed.
+And finally, you want to make sure that you have a process in place on how to check out/check-in equipment so you know where they are when they are needed.

-Putting in an automated asset management solution can minimize the time and effort that is needed to not only clean things up – but to also maintain that “cleaned up” status.
+Putting in an automated asset management solution can minimize the time and effort that is needed to not only clean things up – but also to maintain that “cleaned up” status.
 Because let’s be honest, if it’s easy to do, it’s more likely to get done.

 Cleaning up the process is obviously the ideal way to go, in my unbiased opinion.
 It can help you clean up your budgets, really understand your asset needs and use (maybe you do need more laptops – or maybe you’ve accumulated a panic-induced stockpile), and you can also automate getting the data you collect up to those twitchy finance people for their reporting deadlines.

 Ok, so I’m not unbiased.
-But I’m definitely the guy to call if you need scotch tape (because at this point – I will NEVER run out) – or if you want to talk asset management solutions.
+But I’m definitely the guy to call if you need scotch tape (because, at this point – I will NEVER run out) – or if you want to talk asset management solutions.